 Top Things to Do in Santa Fe: A Guide to Art, Architecture, and Cuisine

 Art is what I found everywhere in Santa Fe.
 This thing makes it different from any other city in the United States.
 Would you believe that this single city has more than 250 galleries?
 Canyon Road is the most famous art district.
-It has a lot to see, from sculptures, and paintings to handmade art crafts.
+It has a lot to see, from sculptures and paintings to handmade art crafts.
 Visitors enjoy witnessing the pieces of art from local and international artists.
 The Georgia O’Keeffe Museum is a must-visit, but why?
-Going to discuss it in the next parts.
+Going to discuss it in the following parts.

 Why Visit Santa Fe?